 An intra random access coded frame, together with the associated metadata, forms a Random Access Point (RAP) that permits to initialize decoding of the coded video sequence.

 The decoder is provided with access units which correspond to pieces of the Bitstream that can be processed by the decoder to regenerate decoded video frames.

+In an extension to the Figure 4.2-1, a video signal may include another video signal (for example a lower resolution, a hero eye, and the Video encoder may provide a video bitstream that includes a sub-bitstream.
+The Bitstream is decodable and can be processed by a video decoder and receiver conforming to operation point 1 by only using the sub-bitstream and the coded metadata for video signal 1.
+A video decoder conforming to operation 2 can decode the entire video bitstream and supports rendering of video signal 2.

 Figure 4.2-2 provides an overview of the data model and the definitions in this specification.